 The photo shows a 200 million-year-old ignimbrite – a name used for lithified deposits of a pyroclastic flow and derived from the Latin word for fire – of the Athesian Volcanic Group.
 Some of the larger clasts in the photo show an outer rim, indicating that the temperature inside the pyroclastic flow was high enough to alter the mineralogical composition of the rock.
 The larger rocks are embedded into a matrix of volcanic ash.
 Pyroclastic flows – a mixture of rocks, overheated gases and vapour – are able to transport even large boulders at a speed of 160km/h.
 As a result, the impacting mass destroys everything in its path, as happened to the town of St. Pierre.

-The 40-Eridani system is a triple star system, with Eridani-A as primary star accompanied by a red and a white dwarf star, named respectively Eridani-B and Eridiani-C. Only Eridani-A is stable enough to host a hypothetical habitable planet.
+The 40-Eridani system is a triple star system, with Eridani-A as the primary star accompanied by a red and a white dwarf star, named respectively Eridani-B and Eridani-C. Only Eridani-A is stable enough to host a hypothetical habitable planet.
 Eridani-B emits too much dangerous radiation and Eridani-C is prone to flares, sudden eruptions of energy and matter.
-As Eridani-A is smaller than our Sun, also the habitable zone, where a planet could exist with liquid water, is narrower.
+As Eridani-A is smaller than our Sun, also the habitable zone where a planet could exist with liquid water is narrower.
 Unlike the fictional planet Vulcan, the real exoplanet seems to be a Super-Earth or a small gas giant.
-According to the published preliminary results, the planet orbits its star in just 39 to 40 Earth days, along the inner limit of the habitable zone.
+According to the published preliminary results, the planet orbits its star in just 39 to 40 Earth days, within the inner limit of the habitable zone.

-Famously Commander Spock is the science officer aboard the Enterprise, including some notions on geology.
+Famously Commander Spock is the science officer aboard the Enterprise, including some notions of geology.

 In the episode “The Apple”, Spock immediately notes the lush vegetation of the planet Gamma Trianguli VI.
-He correctly deduces that soil-nutrients (and therefore geology) plays a role in supporting this peculiar paradise-like world.
-With his sharp geological eye Spock identifies also hornblende and quartz in a collected rock.
+He correctly deduces that soil-nutrients (and therefore geology) play a role in supporting this peculiar paradise-like ecosystem.
+With his sharp geological eye, Spock identifies also hornblende and quartz in a collected rock.